-Then also be asked to create milestones at which the customer will be invoiced.
+- Then create milestones at which the customer will be invoiced.
 You then have the ability to create notes, create attachments, invoice the customer, and view history of all the invoices generated.

-the job header, you can move on to creating milestones which will be used to
+- Once you've completed the job header, you can move on to creating milestones, which will be used to invoice the client.

 In this example we will create a purchase order for Paint Stripper, Paint inventory items and Paint Removal service Item:

-All stock receipts and purchase invoices need to be authorised.
+All stock receipts and purchase invoices need to be authorized.

 In this example we won't generate any invoice here, we will bill the client for the entire job at the very end.
-Prior to billing we also want to allocate some of our own labour expenses to this job that went into physically painting the fence.
-To do this we will need to use the Issue to Production module to write off labour expenses.
+Prior to billing we also want to allocate some of our own labor expenses to this job that went into physically painting the fence.
+To do this we will need to use the Issue to Production module to write off labor expenses.

-To generate the invoice for the customer we'll need to click he Generate button.
+To generate the invoice for the customer we'll need to click the Generate button.

-This will create a sale task with the relevant invoice which can be viewed by navigating to the link.
-As we can see here, a service-based sale will be created for this customer and will include all items or all expenditure which is incurred during the job.
+This will create a sale task with the relevant invoice that can be viewed by navigating to the link.
+As we can see here, a service-based sale will be created for this customer and will include all items or all expenditure that incurred during the job.
 We then need to process the invoice as usual.